-We all create too much trash, and the landfills are filled to overflowing with the detritus of human civilization.
+We all create too much trash, and the landfills are overflowing with the detritus of human civilization.
 One way to make garbage work for us is by using materials and choosing products that are packaged in biodegradable containers.

 Conservation is vital in keeping important natural resources from being depleted by inattention and selfishness.
 If you turn the water off when you brush your teeth, or shut off a light when you leave a room, you’re doing your bit to conserve water and electricity, both of which are necessary for life and the continuation of civilization.

 If you think first, you’ll find that “acting green” is as natural as breathing (clean air!)